v3gahax/Oh365UserFinder/README.md

 -ps, --pwspray - Password sprays a list of accounts\n -p, --password - Password to be tested\n
 -el, --elist - Emails to be tested

+NEW!
+--proxy - forwards all requests through a proxy you designate!\n
 ```

 ### Examples Commands